Cauliflower Millet Cheddar Bake

 • The yogurt-mustard sauce adds creaminess and tang without heavy cream or excess fat.

-• Let millet rest for 5 minutes after cooking with lid on for best texture — it continues to absorb and fluff.
+• Let millet rest for 5 minutes after cooking with lid on for best texture.

 • Leftovers reheat well in the oven at 180°C for 10 minutes.
 Add a splash of water before reheating to prevent drying out.